 HCC offers an area of concentration in Missions.
-These

-elective classes lay a foundation for extending the kingdom of God wherever you are planted-whether across the seas
+These elective classes lay a foundation for extending the kingdom of God wherever you are planted-whether across the seas or in your own backyard.

 Students completing the area of concentration in Missions will: